Swedish Agency for Government Employers

 Funding

 SAGE is funded by its membership fees, set in proportion to the payroll expenditures of its member agencies.
-SAGE receives no direct Government funding.
+SAGE receives no direct government funding.

 Duties